 TL;DR: Impact of The Federal Reserve Interest Rates Hikes — What Is the Current Fed Interest Rate?

-Singapore’s interest rate is largely influenced by the global markets, and especially the Fed has increased interest rates and will continue doing so in the near future to combat inflation:
+Singapore’s interest rate is largely influenced by the global markets, and more so by the U.S. given it is the largest market in the world:

 |Date||Targeted Fed Funds Rate||% Change|